Picture Credit: Fangshi Zhu

 I was born and raised in Monterrey, Mexico.
 I am currently living in Houston, TX.

 In 2019, I graduated from University of Houston’s PhD program in Electrical Engineering.
+Before joining Houston Methodist Academic Institute, I was a postdoctoral associate at Cornell University.

 My research involves classification and decoding of non-invasive Electroencephalographic (EEG) signals.
 Some of my contributions include the use of EEG to characterize and classify expressive movements with high predictability; exploring the emergence and development of learning in human infants; and the implementation of classical and deep learning techniques for brain dynamics characterization in real-world settings and virtual reality.
 My dissertation topic was on characterizing the human improvisational creative process using mobile brain-body imaging in real-world settings.